 One-Punch Man CH:037.3

 In this chapter, King is trying to figure out if he can run away.
-Senos, Saitama’s companion, starts to take on G4; when Saitama asks if Senos needs help, he says no. Saitama’s assignment is to help Senos reach the Class S top ten, so Senos must defeat this enemy on his own.
+Genos, Saitama’s companion, starts to take on G4; when Saitama asks if Genos needs help, he says no. Saitama’s assignment is to help Genos reach the Class S top ten, so Genos must defeat this enemy on his own.

 This is a rather standard chapter for One-Punch Man, where there’s a lot of action but not any real progression to the overall story.
 Since I haven’t read this series from the beginning, it’s interesting for me to see that Saitama isn’t the one doing the fighting this time.
 In fact, Saitama just seems to be calmly walking away from the fight at the end of the chapter.
 I guess this story arc is to allow another character to shine?